Chicago Blackhawks: 2013–2016: Sixth Stanley Cup and continued contention

+2016–2020: Post-Cup years and retooling

 Salary cap constraints forced the Blackhawks to make additional trades before the 2016–17 season.
-The team traded pending free-agent Andrew Shaw to Montreal in exchange for two second-round 2016 draft picks.
-The Blackhawks also traded Bryan Bickell and Teuvo Teravaainen to the Carolina Hurricanes in exchange for another 2016 second-round pick in order to free additional salary cap space.
-The Blackhawks signed veteran Brian Campbell and KHL stand-out Michal Kempny during free agency.
+The team traded pending free agent Andrew Shaw to the Montreal Canadiens in exchange for two second-round 2016 draft picks.
+The Blackhawks also traded Bryan Bickell and Teuvo Teravainen to the Carolina Hurricanes in exchange for another 2016 second-round pick along with letting Andrew Ladd walk in free agency in order to free additional salary cap space.
+The Blackhawks brought back veteran defenseman Brian Campbell and signed KHL stand-out Michal Kempny during free agency.
 The team then turned to their farm system to replenish their depth.
-The Blackhawks promoted rookies Ryan Hartman, Gustav Forsling, Tyler Motte, Nick Schmaltz and Vinnie Hinostroza to their starting line-up to fill the vacancies left by Shaw, Bickell and Teravainen.

-Patrick Kane spearheaded the Blackhawks offense with 34 goals and 55 assists, tying for second in scoring during the regular season among all skaters.
-He was aided by his linemate, Panarin, who scored 31 goals and 43 assists.
+The Blackhawks promoted rookies Ryan Hartman, Gustav Forsling, John Hayden, Tyler Motte, Nick Schmaltz and Vinnie Hinostroza to their starting line-up to fill the vacancies left by Ladd, Bickell, Shaw and Teravainen.
+During the season, Patrick Kane continued to spearhead the Blackhawks offense as he finished with 34 goals and 55 assists for 89 points in all 82 contests played, tying for second in scoring during the regular season among all skaters.
+He was aided by his linemate, Artemi Panarin, who scored 31 goals and 43 assists for 74 points in all 82 games.
 In addition to Kane and Panarin, Jonathan Toews, Marian Hossa, Artem Anisimov and Richard Panik all scored at least 20 goals.
 Toews, Kane, Duncan Keith and Corey Crawford were also selected to play in the All-Star Game.

+At the trade deadline, the Blackhawks re-acquired Johnny Oduya in a trade with the Dallas Stars in exchange for Mark McNeill and a conditional fourth-round draft pick on 28 February 2017.
 The Blackhawks finished the season with 109 points, placing first in the Central Division and earning the top-seed in the Western Conference for the 2017 playoffs.
 However, they were swept in the first round by the eighth-seeded Nashville Predators in one of the biggest upsets in NHL playoff history; this was the first time that an eighth seed swept a playoff series against the top team in the conference.
-Goaltender Pekka Rinne and the Predators' defense marginalized the Blackhawks' offense, limiting the team to only three total goals in the series, including a pair of shutouts in Game 1 (1–0) and Game 2 (5–0) at the United Center to begin the series.
+Goaltender Pekka Rinne and the Predators' defense marginalized the Blackhawks' offense, limiting the team to only three total goals in the series, including a pair of shutouts in game 1 (1–0) and game 2 (5–0) at United Center to begin the series.